MinishLab/model2vec/README.md

 pip install model2vec[distill]
 ```

-The easiest way to get started with Model2Vec is to load one of our [flagship models from the HuggingFace hub](https://huggingface.co/collections/minishlab/potion-6721e0abd4ea41881417f062).
+You can start using Model2Vec immediately by loading one of our [flagship models from the HuggingFace hub](https://huggingface.co/collections/minishlab/potion-6721e0abd4ea41881417f062).
 These models are pre-trained and ready to use.
 The following code snippet shows how to load a model and make embeddings:
 ```python
 from model2vec import StaticModel